The following is a guide to navigating APMdigest and finding content.

 Also on every page of the site, in the left column, are lists of all the Upcoming Webinars, as well as the most recent On-Demand Webinars and most recent White Papers.
 A list of all Webinars and White Papers can be found on their respective pages, accessible via the top nav bar.

-The latest list of Industry News posts is towards the top of the right column on the home page, under the APM Academy links.
+The latest list of Industry News posts is towards the top of the right column on the home page.
 A complete list of Industry News can still be found on the Industry News page, accessible under the "News" tab on the top nav bar.

 A list called "The Latest" can be found on many pages, either in the center under the main content of that page, or on the bottom of the left column.
 The Latest includes the most recent features and blogs (BSM Blog and Vendor Forum) that have posted to APMdigest.
 The Latest does not include new Industry News, White Papers, Webinars, Free Tools, Editor Blogs or any new content posted to the APM Buyers Guide.